-CCAI Exhibition in WNC’s Bristlecone Gallery
+Exhibition at WNC’s Bristlecone Gallery

+Western Nevada College is a component of the Nevada System of Higher Education with campuses in Carson City, Douglas County, and Fallon.
 The Capital City Arts Initiative is an artist-centered not-for-profit organization committed to community engagement in contemporary visual arts through exhibitions, illustrated talks, arts education programs, artist residencies, and online activities.

 The Initiative is funded by the John Ben Snow Memorial Trust, John and Grace Nauman Foundation, Nevada Humanities and the National Endowment for the Humanities, Carson City Cultural Commission, Nevada Arts Council and the National Endowment for the Arts, Kaplan Family Charitable Fund, U.S. Bank Foundation, RISE, Southwest Gas Corporation Foundation, Steele & Associates LLC, and CCAI sponsors and members.

 The Governor’s Office of Economic Development provided additional support through its Nevada Pandemic Emergency Technical Support Grant for 2021.

 For additional information, please visit CCAI’s website at ccainv.org.